centreon/centreon-documentation/versioned_docs/version-23.10/api/graph-views-api.md

 title: Graphical views API (beta)
 ---

-If you want to automate standard views creation or maintenance, you may use the Centreon MAP extension API.
+If you want to automate the creation of standard views or maintenance, you may use the Centreon MAP extension API.

-> Views created using the API are not immediately visible in the desktop client, you need to
+> Views created using the API are not immediately visible in the desktop client; you need to
 > restart it to see them.

 With this API, in beta version, you can create/update/delete standard